msuv08/seam-carving/README.md

 ## Features

 - [X] Resize an image both horizontally & vertically
-- [X] Use of dynamic programming in 8-connected pixel paths
+- [X] Dynamic programming in 8-connected pixel paths
 - [X] Sobel operator used for better gradient thresholding
-- [X] Multidirectional energy maps
+- [X] Multidirectional 'low-cost' energy maps
-- [X] Live seam-by-seam carving output
+- [X] Backtracking and seam-by-seam carving output

 ## How does it work?